Integration tests are the best

 Integration tests will allow you to improve internals, more easily refactor how smaller units fit together, without having to get rid of or rewrite tests and with the safety and protection of having those representative tests in place on the outside.
 This promotes evolution of internals.

-With representative integration tests, if one sub component changes in a way that affects what is sent to another sub-component and that second sub component didn't have test coverage for those new values, the new value will be automatically flow through the second sub component.
+With representative integration tests, if one sub component changes in a way that affects what is sent to another sub-component and that second sub component didn't have test coverage for those new values, the new value will automatically flow through the second sub component.
 The integration test can catch cross component regressions automatically whereas with unit tests you might have to manually add more coverage to the second unit you are not working on in order to reflect the new values the first component will be sending to it.
-I find it's very rare that an engineer will bother to do that, so often the regressions on cross feature interactions are just missed.
+I find it's very rare that an engineer will bother to do that, so often the regressions on cross feature interactions are missed.

 That is, when you test smaller pieces you have to define the inputs and outputs of each small piece, potentially many more things to define.
 It's sometimes (not always) easier to define inputs and output values of larger units and let the values flow through and automatically test multiple smaller units.
 Then when the tests are adjusted to reflect new realities, all the inner pieces' inputs will automatically be adjusted.